sailorfe/nick-cave-lyrics/README.md

 Lyrics Nick Cave has published for The Birthday Party, Nick Cave & The Bad Seeds, Grinderman, and *Carnage* compiled from [his official website](https://www.nickcave.com/lyrics/) and *Nick Cave The Complete Lyrics 1978–2013* (Penguin Books, 2013).

-The Bad Seeds and Grinderman lyrics are verbatim from besides these:
+The Bad Seeds and Grinderman lyrics are verbatim from his website, with exceptions:

 - "There Is A Kingdom:" Added linebreak that looked missing between "Just like a bird  / That sings up the sun"
 - "Babe, I'm On Fire:" Replaced his "Chorus"'s with the chorus text.